 LinkedIn is a diverse tool used for all forms of professional and business development, especially in the area of gaining a sales prospect and link building for sales teams.
-Here’s an in-depth look at how you can use Linkedin for sales efforts for your business:
+Here’s an in-depth look at how you can use LinkedIn for sales efforts for your business:

 Develop Your Profile

 One of the first things you should develop is your basic LinkedIn profile.
 Details like your name, title, and company are a must have, but you should also list a brief description of the responsibilities you have in your company and what your goals or targets you aim to have with others.
-Having a headline and summary for your audience, attached with appropriate keywords, can help potential partners or customers know who to search for on Linkedin.
+Having a headline and summary for your audience, attached with appropriate keywords, can help potential partners or customers know who to search for on LinkedIn.

-According to Linkedin’s 2017 State of Sales report, more than half of high performing sales pros credit social media integration as an element for their selling success.
+According to LinkedIn’s 2017 State of Sales report, more than half of high performing sales professionals credit social media integration as an element for their selling success.
 The majority of B2B prospects start with a simple Google search, and may often avoid direct interaction with you at the start of the process.
 The goal is to showcase yourself as a valuable resource and trusted advisor for the ideal opportunity.

 Evaluate Your Connections

-Taking the time to generate a comfortable rhythm on Linkedin with who you connect with and how you do so can mean one step closer towards a hot sales prospect or new sales lead.
+Taking the time to generate a comfortable rhythm on LinkedIn with who you connect with and how you do so can mean one step closer towards a hot sales prospect or new sales lead.
 One way to tread carefully for your connections is to avoid mass-adding your email contacts to your profile since LinkedIn tends to ask you often.
 Instead, use the “Skip” button, and audit if you’ve been in personal contact with someone either regularly or within the last month.

 According to Linkedin Sales Solutions, people are five times more likely to engage with you if the outreach is through a mutual connection.
-Aim for those individuals within your network that are your 2nd or 3rd-degreee connections and request an introduction.
+Aim for those individuals within your network that are your 2nd or 3rd-degree connections and request an introduction.

 Utilize Sales Navigator